ThomasFoydel/socialmedia/README.md

 <img src="/client/src/imgs/screenshot.jpg" width="100%" >

 I created this project to build fluency in the MERN stack, particularly in building and consuming RESTful APIs for CRUD functionality.
 I also wanted to work on authentication, animation, and web socket live chat features.
-The two obstacles I ran into ended up being
+The two obstacles I ran into ended up being:

-1. uploading and storing images, solved by storing them in binary using mongodb's gridFS
+1. Uploading and storing images, solved by storing them in binary using mongodb's gridFS
-2. getting the integrationg of socketio chat features with react components right to avoid infinite rerenders/maximum depth exceeded errors
+2. Getting the integrationg of socketio chat features with react components right to avoid infinite rerenders/maximum depth exceeded errors

 These challenges inspired my next project, http://socketchat.xyz, which focused primarily on chat features and images uploads.

 To run on your machine: